Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 In This Article

-Runner's legs with adidas running shoes who has gone from couch to half marathon with a training plan.
+Runner's legs and running shoes who has gone from couch to half marathon with a training plan.

 Week 1